 76 Ferry Hill Road, Marshfield, MA, USA

-Education center and summer day camp for children on the banks of Little’s Creek in Marshfield.
+Community center for wellness, healing and transformation on the banks of Little’s Creek in Marshfield.
+Formerly known as Ferry Hill Center.
 Former longtime location of the Marshfield Branch YWCA.
 For a short walk nearby, look for Ferry Hill Thicket, diagonally across the street.

-Prior to Ferry Hill Day Camp’s purchase of the property in 2019, this was the longtime location of the Marshfield Branch of the Cambridge YWCA.
+Now operated by the James P Harrington Organization, this property was known as Ferry Hill Center and Ferry Hill Day Camp from 2019 to 2022.
+Prior to Ferry Hill’s purchase of the property in 2019, this was the longtime location of the Marshfield Branch of the Cambridge YWCA.

 The original land owner was Victor Belanger, a gentleman farmer.
-His estate — which included this property and much more — was large enough that this section of town was known as “Belangerville.”
+His 21-acre estate — a working farm which included this property and much more — was large enough that this section of town was known as “Belangerville.”

 After Belanger, Dr. Charles H. Thurber established a summer estate in the house at the top of Ferry Hill Road.
-Thurber was a professor at various colleges and the Editor in Chief at Ginn & Co. a publisher of textbooks.
-In order to prevent today’s Ferry Hill Center property from being developed as house lots, Thurber purchased the land for himself.
+Thurber was a professor at various colleges and the Editor in Chief at Ginn & Co., a publisher of textbooks.
+In order to prevent today’s JPH Organization at Ferry Hill property from being developed as house lots, Thurber purchased the land for himself.
 Each summer he offered “The Red Barn” as a “family camp” for employees at Ginn & Co.
 This was a common practice at the time for factory owners — providing a summer respite for employees.